-Mississippi Valley Conservation Authority, Waterpower producers and the Ontario Ministry of Natural Resources (MNR) completed a water management plan which establishes regulated water flows and levels for five waterpower facilities on the Mississippi River system.
+Mississippi Valley Conservation Authority, waterpower producers and the Ontario Ministry of Natural Resources and Forestry (MNRF) completed a water management plan which establishes regulated water flows and levels for five waterpower facilities on the Mississippi River system.

 During the preparation of the Mississippi River Water Management Plan much consideration was given to an integrated approach to maximize all uses of the river including waterpower, flood control, low flow augmentation, fish and wildlife, tourism and recreation.